Liveweight loss and recovery in cattle

 However, cattle usually have intermittent access to feed and/or water during the selling process.
 Liveweight losses have been reported at around 9% after 3 days and 10% after 5 days in unfed animals, but only about 5.5% and 8% respectively, in fed animals.
 For longer periods with intermittent access to feed and water, losses have been estimated at less than 12% after 8 days and 14% after 10–11 days.

-It is recommended that cattle are held off feed and water for six to eight hours before transporting as they travel better, are easier to handle and are cleaner on arrival.
+Keeping cattle off feed and water for six to eight hours before transport is recommended as they travel better, are easier to handle and are cleaner on arrival.
 Cattle are also deprived of feed and water while they are travelling, so further loss of liveweight is inevitable.
-Therefore, any unnecessary delays between mustering and selling should be avoided to minimise liveweight loss.
-Generally, the time factor is more important than the distance cattle travel.
+Therefore, any unnecessary delays between mustering and selling need to be avoided to minimise liveweight loss.
+Generally, the time factor is more important than the distance travelled.

-Providing water whenever possible during the selling process is the major key to reducing liveweight loss, while providing hay and/or salt, with water, will further reduce loss.
+Providing water whenever possible during the selling process is the major key to reducing liveweight loss.
+Reduce additional losses by providing hay and/or salt, with water.

 The effect of the selling process on subsequent weight gain is important to the new owner, such as feedlot operators.
 The total time of full feed and water during the selling period, rather than the length of any interim fasting period, has the greatest influence on long liveweight recovery.